ray-dorai/transcript-cut/README.md

 3. The script matches your edited words back to their timestamps
 4. **ffmpeg** extracts and concatenates the matching segments
 5. Captions are generated and burned in

-The key insight: editing video is really just editing text if you have good timestamps.

 ## Examples